 I love Edinburgh.
 It’s the perfect city for literary lovers and adventure seekers.
 From hiking to the top of Arthur’s Seat to exploring the most Instagrammable spots in the city, Edinburgh is one city you won’t want to miss.
-Plus, it’s totally doable to explore Edinburgh, Scotland in 1 day!
+Most people don’t even know that it’s also a major foodie destination; luckily, this post has the best restaurants in Edinburgh Scotland.

 192A High St, Edinburgh EH1 1RW